 Don Dumas and Brian Swanson working on some new framing.

-In addition to the physical damage to the roof and framing done by the falling tree, there had been a lot of rot uncovered in the house's framing once the drywall was removed.
+In addition to the physical damage to the roof and framing done by the falling tree, a lot of rot was uncovered in the house's framing once the drywall was removed.

 Plus Darlene had decided to take the opportunity to do some reconfiguration within the house to make it more accessible and convenient.